stateofmotion/som-terraform/docs/conventions.md

 ## Assignment spacing
 Assignment spacing should confirm to equal spacing from the assignment operator on with the assigment operator aligned for each field in the resource.

+## Output Variables
+Output variables should be alphabetized for easy identification, and located at the bottom of the terraform file.